nisforrnicholas/CTF-Writeups/TryHackMe/LazyAdmin [EASY]/README.md

 My first thought is to try uploading a malicious file onto the webserver, considering that we have access to all of those directories that contains those files.
 I'll try using the **php reverse shell** script that I already have stored on my computer.

 Looking for a point where I can upload files, I come across the **POST > CREATE** on the sidebar at the left of the dashboard.
-Clicking on it, I see a **upload file button**.
+Clicking on it, I see a **Add File button**.
 This could be where I can upload my reverse shell script.

 <img style="float: left;" src="screenshots/screenshot13.png">